tj/connect-redis/Readme.md

   - `pass` Password for Redis authentication
   - `prefix` Key prefix defaulting to "sess:"
   - `unref` Set `true` to unref the Redis client. **Warning**: this is [an experimental feature](https://github.com/mranney/node_redis#clientunref).
+  - `serializer` An object containing `stringify` and `parse` methods compatible with Javascript's `JSON` to override the serializer used

 Any options not included in this list will be passed to the redis `createClient()` method directly.